 SmaCC Transformations

-Once you have generated your AST using SmaCC, you can use SmaCC's built in transformation support.
+Once you have generated your AST using SmaCC, you may want to use SmaCC's built-in tools to transform the AST.
+For example, transforming the AST may make it easier to generate code.

-7.1 Transforming
+7.1 Defining Transformations